HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/index.md

 ## Contributors

 The following entities have contributed in major ways to this book:
-* Richard Bateman, KD7BBC — Primary author, content architect, and project lead; directed, revised, and refined all material, including content generated or edited with the aid of AI tools
+* Richard Bateman, KD7BBC — Primary author, content architect, and project lead; directed, revised, and refined all material, including content generated or edited with the aid of AI tools.
-* Ben Loveridge, K1BEN — Publishing consultant and Chief of Keeping Richard On Task (CKROT)
+* Ben Loveridge, K1BEN — Publishing consultant and Chief of Keeping Richard On Task (CKROT).
-* Norm Goodkin, K6YXH — Content review and editor
+* Norm Goodkin, K6YXH — Content review and editor.
-* Mitch Berger, N2YIC — Technical reviewer and editor
+* Mitch Berger, N2YIC — Technical reviewer and editor.
-* Noji Ratzlaff, KN0JI — Creator of the fantastic organizational layout we used
+* Noji Ratzlaff, KN0JI — Creator of the fantastic organizational layout we used.
-* Claude AI — Assisted with drafting and revision under human direction
+* Claude AI — Assisted with drafting and revision under human direction.
-* ChatGPT — Helped with brainstorming and minor text refinements
+* ChatGPT — Helped with brainstorming and minor text refinements.

 Also huge thanks to all who have emailed us about corrections or typos!